COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

-Home > Wellness Resources > Health Library > Blood in the Stool
+Home > Be Healthy > Health Library > Blood in the stool

 Blood in the stool can come from anywhere in the digestive tract, such as the stomach or intestines.
 Depending on where the blood is coming from and how fast it is moving, it may be bright red, reddish brown, or black like tar.